matt-schwartz/personal-inventory/README.md

 1. Run `docker-compose up`.
 Add `-d` to run it in the background.
 1. Open http://localhost in your favorite browser.

 For any other type of setup, such as on a home network server, edit or override the settings in `docker-compose.yaml` and `docker/web/Dockerfile`.
+To point to a MongoDB server other than the one included, edit the `.env` file.
+For development it's handy to set `APP_ENV=dev` in `.env` to get access to the Symfony framework's profiler and extra debugging info.

 TODO
 ----